hardenedlinux/chiba/README.md

 ### Who's behind Chiba?

-Chiba project has been developing by [HardenedLinux](https://hardenedlinux.org), which was entitled by [OpenSource Firmware Conference](https://osfc.io).
+Chiba project has been developing by [HardenedLinux](https://hardenedlinux.org), which was entitled by [Open Source Firmware Conference](https://osfc.io).
 OSFC is the organization devoted to building a community around Open Ecosystem of supplychain.

 <center>
 <img src="https://www.osfc.io/assets/images/projects/hardened-linux.svg" alt="HardenedLinux" width=400 />